 Fireworks and Light Shows

 At the stroke of midnight there are spectacular fireworks/lights shows at a variety of iconic locations across the city.
 They include:

 The Burj Khalifa is the iconic backdrop for Dubai’s most famous New Year’s Eve show.
 Access for the 2020 show can be gained by pre-registering on the U By Emaar app.

 Burj Al Arab

 Dubai’s iconic Burj Al Arab hotel is the setting for another fireworks and light show.
 Book a table at one of the restaurants at the Madinat Jumeirah for great views.
-Watch for free from locations such Jumeirah Public Beach or the Palm Jumeirah Boardwalk (western side).
+Watch for free from locations such Jumeirah Public Beach.

 Atlantis the Palm